darac/prezto/modules/tmux/README.md

 zstyle ':prezto:module:tmux:auto-start' remote 'yes'
 ```

-In both cases, it will create a background session named _prezto_ if the tmux
+In both cases the tmux server will be started and a background session
-server is not started.
+server is not started.	named _prezto_ will be created if a session doesn't already exist.

 You can change the default session name with: